vitest-dev/vitest/docs/guide/mocking-requests.md

 3. The last step is just to start the server!

-PS.
-You can even using MSW during development, if for example the backend API is not ready yet!

 Starting and closing the server is done in a setup file which runs everytime before the tests.

 ```js